joinr/sporklisp/README.md

 4. Significant portion of scheme implemented.
 5. Looks, acts and feels like scheme, and can look, act, and feel like clojure.
 6. A working example of implementing a lisp environment in another non-lisp.
+7. You can inspect the entire lisp environment from VBA, and debug, deconstruct the evaluation in realtime.
+That's pretty cool for learning about a lisp.
+8. Allows VBA to have first-class functions.

 -Tom